ppetrovtv/pine_script_docs/source/language/Type_system.rst

 .. note:: When using hexadecimal figures it's possible to use them in either upper or lowercase.

-There are all 5 forms of color type in Pine:
+All 5 color types exist in Pine:

     * *literal color*
     * *const color*